shramee/gulp-sass-babel/README.md

-# Starter for HTML/CSS/JS projects
+# HTML/CSS/JS starter powered by gulp to use SASS and Babel (ES6)

-Includes Gulp to compile Sass into CSS, along with Autoprefixer and Browser Sync.
+Includes Gulp to compile Sass into CSS, along with Autoprefixer, Babel into ES5 JS and Browser Sync.

 ## Setup